 And I get out of there and I’m driving to Houston.
 And I got like an hour from Houston and I realized I have no idea what to do in Houston.
 I have no idea where I’m going.
 I literally set the GPS for Houston.
 So I pull over real quick.
 And I’m looking at what’s in Houston and I just set my GPS for this vegan bakery.
 It’s called Sinfull.
 If you’re ever in Houston.

-And I wake up at like 8:00 a.m. the owner just tapping on my window asking if I’m okay.
+And I wake up at 8:00 a.m. with the owner tapping on my window asking if I’m okay.
 Because everyone just showed up and there’s some dude sleeping in his car in the parking lot.
 I’m kinda like “this is what making $1,500 in one day looks like.”
 Sleeping in your car in the parking lot at a vegan bakery in Houston.
 It was a good day.
 I’ll always remember it.

 Parting wisdom